Thursday, January 6, 2022

 (3) The affidavit accompanying the application for leave is to list all the occasions on which the applicant has made an application for leave under subsection (1) and to disclose all facts material to the application, whether supporting or adverse to the application, that are known to the applicant.

-(THE APPLICANT HAS NO RECORDS OF EVER HAVING MADE AN APPLICATION FOR LEAVE ON PREVIOUS OCCASSIONS AND CANNOT REMEMEBER ANY).
+(THE APPLICANT HAS NO RECORDS OF EVER HAVING MADE AN APPLICATION FOR LEAVE ON PREVIOUS OCCASIONS AND CANNOT REMEMBER ANY).

 (4) Neither the application nor the affidavit are to be served on any other person unless the court or tribunal orders under subsection (6) that they are to be served on another person.

-(THE APPLICATION SHALL NOT BE SERVED ON DEFENDANTS, IF THE APPLICANT IS SO ORDERED BY THE PERTH MAGISTRATES COURT AND IS REQUIREED TO MAKE THE APPLICATION FOR LEAVE).
+(THE APPLICATION SHALL NOT BE SERVED ON DEFENDANTS, IF THE APPLICANT IS SO ORDERED BY THE PERTH MAGISTRATES COURT AND IS REQUIRED TO MAKE THE APPLICATION FOR LEAVE).

 (5) The court or tribunal is to dismiss the application for leave if it considers that —